citp/privacy-policy-historical/e/ev/eve/everythingfonts.com.md

-> *The following text is extracted and transformed from the everythingfonts.com privacy policy that was archived on 2013-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131106175431id_/http%3A//everythingfonts.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the everythingfonts.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625044720id_/http%3A//everythingfonts.com/privacy) for the most accurate reproduction.*

-# Everything Fonts
+# Everything Fonts Privacy Statement

-## Privacy Policy

 This Privacy Policy governs the manner in which Everything Fonts collects, uses, maintains and discloses information collected from users (each, a "User") of the [http://everythingfonts.com](http://everythingfonts.com/) website ("Site").
 This privacy policy applies to the Site and all products and services offered by Everything Fonts.